Your Guide to Getting More Magnesium | Natural Factors USA Skip to content

 Your Guide to Getting More Magnesium

 Did you know that magnesium is an important factor in over 300 biological reactions?
-Although this crucial mineral can sometimes get overlooked, it’s involved in many essential bodily activities.
+Although this crucial mineral can sometimes get overlooked, it’s involved in many essential processes in the body.

-Here’s what you need to know about magnesium, including how to ensure you’re getting enough:
+Here’s what you need to know about magnesium, including how to support healthy intake:

 About Magnesium